Large, fast and accurate HI intensity maps with latent overlap diffusion: Results

 where \(\hat{T}_b(\mathbf{k})\) is the Fourier transform of \(\hat{T}_b(\mathbf{x})\).
 This dimensionless formulation allows for a direct comparison of small-scale fluctuations in the brightness temperature field across different simulations.

 To assess the performance of \LODI, we analyze the 21cm power spectrum produced by our pipeline and its residual,

 where $P_{\hat{T}_b}^{\mathrm{gen}}(k)$ and $P_{\hat{T}_b}^{\mathrm{true}}(k)$ denote the \LODI-generated and ground truth (from the simulation) 21 cm dimensionless power spectrum, respectively.
-Since the diffusion model was trained on Gaussian smoothed maps, the comparison plots and power spectra calculations are also done by Gaussian smoothing the ground truth maps with the same filter radius of $R = 0.2 ~\text{Mpc $h$}^{-1}$.
+Since the diffusion model was trained on Gaussian smoothed maps, the comparison plots and power spectra calculations are also done by Gaussian smoothing the ground truth maps with the same filter radius of $R = 0.2 ~\text{Mpc $h$}^{-1}$. {Note that when testing our model, we compare against maps that include HI from all the halos across the full halo-HI mass range.
+This allows us to verify that the specific halo-mass threshold used during training does not significantly affect the recovered 21cm signal.}

 Figure~\ref{fig:pk_dif_many} illustrates the end-to-end performance by showing the residual power spectrum obtained by applying the whole pipeline on 7 previously unseen dark matter density fields (i.e., with different initial seeds).
 For each of the 7 dark matter fields, we first produce the halo maps for each using \HALO, and then generate 5 realizations of brightness temperature maps.